Teaching Excellence Awards for Faculty

 The award recipients will receive $3000 for teaching-related initiatives/research.

-UTM Teaching Excellence Award for Sessional Instructors 2018-19:
+Cleo Leland Boyd Teaching Excellence Award for Sessional Faculty 2020-21:

-Detective Constable (Retired) Wade Knaap from the Forensic Science Program was selected as the recipient of the UTM Teaching Excellence Award for outstanding teaching by a sessional instructor.
+Dr. William Huggon from the Department of Psychology was selected as the recipient of the UTM Teaching Excellence Award for outstanding teaching by a sessional instructor.

 The Faculty Teaching Excellence Awards are made on the basis of excellence in teaching in its broadest sense.
 Excellent teachers typically demonstrate the following qualities: display a mastery of and enthusiasm for the subject area, and have effective communication skills; have been exemplary in one or more areas of teaching; are judged to be "outstanding," rather than merely "very good"; stimulate and challenge students' minds, and encourage their intellectual development; and are interested in and reasonably accessible to students.